Former Vice President Biden to lead memorial tribute to McCain

 The public viewing followed a brief ceremony for family and dignitaries led by Republican Governor Doug Ducey, who has said he would appoint McCain's immediate successor in the Senate only after McCain's burial on Sunday.

-The onetime US Navy fighter pilot endured five and a half years as a prisoner of war in Vietnam after his aircraft was shot down over Hanoi.
+The onetime U.S. Navy fighter pilot endured 5-1/2 years as a prisoner of war in Vietnam after his aircraft was shot down over Hanoi.
 He went on to a celebrated career on Capitol Hill, earning a reputation as a political maverick who prided himself on working across party lines on issues such as immigration, climate change and campaign finance reform.

-As chairman of the Senate Armed Services Committee, he also became a leading voice on national defense.
+As chairman of the Senate Armed Services Committee, he also became a leading voice on national defence.

 Thursday's plans called for a hearse to carry McCain's coffin in the morning from the Arizona statehouse to the north Phoenix church, leading a motorcade that members of the public were invited to join.